shivannis/xandr-docs-public/xandr-docs/articles/monetize/manage-your-deals-with-buyers.md

 ---
 title: Microsoft Monetize - Manage Your Deals with Buyers
-Description: Learn how to manage all deals with buyers on the Deals screen. ms.date: 10/28/2023
+description: Learn how to manage all deals with buyers on the Deals screen. ms.date: 10/28/2023
 ---